Sal Fasano: Toronto Blue Jays

 On November 25, 2009, Fasano returned to the Toronto Blue Jays organization, accepting a managerial position with their Single–A affiliate, the Lansing Lugnuts, leading the 2010 team to a season record of 70–69 (.504).

 On November 28, 2010, Fasano accepted the position as the manager of the New Hampshire Fisher Cats, Toronto's Double–A affiliate.

 In 2011, Fasano was named Double–A Manager of the Year for leading the Fisher Cats to an Eastern League championship win.
 During the offseason, Fasano was given the position of Roving Catching Instructor in Player Development, and Gary Allenson was named manager of the Fisher Cats.

 Los Angeles Angels

 On January 20, 2017, the Los Angeles Angels hired Fasano to serve as the manager for their Double–A, the Mobile BayBears.
 The season ended with the BayBears holding a record of 64–75 (.460).

 Atlanta Braves

 On November 10, 2017, Fasano took a job as the catching instructor for the Atlanta Braves.
 On October 10, 2024, the Braves announced that Fasano would not return for the 2025 season, and that his position would not be filled.

 Los Angeles Angels (second stint)

 On November 11, 2024, Fasano was hired by the Los Angeles Angels to serve as the team's assistant pitching coach.
+He left the team following the 2025 season.